SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Initializer methods always begin with ``init``, and do not require the ``func`` keyword before their name.
 Unlike Objective-C, Swift initializer methods do not return a value.
-Their primary role is to ensure that any new instances of a class or struct are correctly initialized before they are used for the first time.
+Their primary role is to ensure that new instances of that type are correctly initialized before they are used for the first time.

 As an alternative, this example could have been written